yrccondor/mdx-docs/files/en-US/docs/roadmap.md

 # Roadmap

-This page lists the changes we are going to implement in future releases.
-This page doesn't update frequently.
+This page lists the changes we are going to implement in upcoming releases.
+This page isn't updated frequently.
 To get latest updates or have some suggestion for us please follow the think [Github] (https://github.com/yrccondor/mdx/issues).

 ## Changlog of upcoming version

-Ver.2.0.0
+Ver.
+2.0.0

 Major changes:
 * [] Material Design 2 support